longturn/freeciv21/docs/Contributing/visual-studio.rst

 .. note:: We remove the ``vcpkg`` package manager inside of Visual Studio in order to install one that is better managed and easily updated later down this page.

-Next click on the Individual components tab and select the following options: :guilabel:`Git for Windows`, :guilabel:`C++ Clang Compiler for Windows (17.0.3)`, and :guilabel:`MSBuild support for LLVM (clang-cl) toolset`.
+Next click on the :guilabel:`Individual Components` tab and select the following options:
+:guilabel:`Git for Windows`, :guilabel:`C++ Clang Compiler for Windows (17.0.3)`, and :guilabel:`MSBuild support for LLVM (clang-cl) toolset`.

 When ready click :guilabel:`Install`.
 Depending on your Internet connection speed, this may take a while.